Sam Bird: Formula Renault 3.5

 Between his last two seasons in the GP2 series, Bird competed in the 2012 Formula Renault 3.5 season.
 He won two races and took five further podium positions to head into the final round at Catalunya in a three-way battle for the title with Robin Frijns and Jules Bianchi.
-He lost out on the title by just 10 points and ended up finishing third in the championship.
+He lost out on the title by just ten points and ended up finishing third in the championship.

 Formula One

-On 16 November 2010 he took part in the young drivers test at the Yas Marina Circuit in Abu Dhabi, driving for Mercedes GP.
+On 16 November 2010, Bird took part in the young drivers test at the Yas Marina Circuit in Abu Dhabi, driving for Mercedes GP.

 Formula E

 Bird (pictured at the 2018 Paris ePrix) had spent six seasons in the Virgin team before moving to Jaguar for the 2020–21 season.

 DS/Envision Virgin Racing (2014–2020)

 2014–15 season

 In the 2014–15 Formula E season, Bird began driving for Richard Branson's Virgin Racing alongside Jaime Alguersuari.
 He claimed third place in the first race, the Beijing ePrix, before dominating the second race of the season in Putrajaya to claim victory from second on the grid.
 At the following race in Punta del Este, he did not manage to qualify and so started from 18th place and soon retired from the race after a crash in the early stages.
 Bird bounced back by scoring points in Buenos Aires and Miami.
 However, the 2015 Long Beach ePrix was another race to forget for Bird: after starting 11th, he suffered a suspension failure on lap 11 and retired from the race.
 Bird managed to avoid the massive first-lap collision at the 2015 Monaco ePrix and went from his qualifying position of 12th to finish fourth.
-The final round of the season was the 2015 London ePrix where Bird started from fourth and went on to cross the line second at his home ePrix.
+The final round of the season was the 2015 London ePrix, where Bird started from fourth and went on to cross the line second at his home ePrix.
 Race winner Stéphane Sarrazin received a 49-second penalty and so Bird was handed the win making him the first-ever Formula E driver to win their home race.
 He finished the season with 103 points and secured 5th place in the championship.